 Please download our prospectus for further information.

-Online applications are accepted after the first open day of the new school year.
+We are accepting online applications now.
 The new academic year begins in late August and we do not accept transfer students once the semester has begun.

-All candidates need to pass an entrance examination organised by the school.
-Applicants are tested in English, Mathematics and Science.
-We also interview all candidates to see if they are suitable to join our school.
+All candidates need to pass an International Curriculum Suitability Assessment organised by the school.
+Applicants are tested in English and Mathematics.
+The school will hold a parents meeting, while students are doing the assessment.
+Parents do not need to attend the meeting if the student apply for the reassessment.
 Many candidates just require additional support.
 We especially welcome students who are academically gifted，ambitious, hard-working and well-motivated.

 If you have any questions about the application process, please download our Admissions Booklet for further information or contact our Admissions team at firstname.lastname@example.org or call +86 0512 67875003 / 67875023.

 Please review the detailed assessment information as following：

 Dulwich International High School Suzhou's IGCSE International Curriculum Suitability Assessment Information – 2020